HCharlanes/ens-name-finder/README.md

 # ens-name-finder
 Short script to find a name available to bid on for Ethereum Name Service.
-Super simple, just for fun :)
+Super simple, just for fun and to try the ENS bidding process :)

 ### Set up